04 Jan Travel and Stay Trim

 For me, 2014 ended with a trip to Argentina.

-We are accustomed to believe that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
+We are accustomed to believing that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
 Vacations are thought of as “anti-diets,” but indulging to such an extreme is not worth it.
 Once we open the door to our homes we become flooded with guilt and insecurities.

 Not only did I prevent the dreaded weight gain, but I feel rejuvenated and even slimmer than I did twelve days ago.
 I listened to my body and tried new things-I let myself go.